7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 3.md

     end.

 ```
-Note that if `Func` is trapping exits, then the process it is running in won't die unless you send the process a 'kill' signal.
+Note that if `Func` is trapping exits, then the process that `Func` is running in won't die unless you send the process a 'kill' signal.

 In the shell,
 ```